CP violation in H^\pm \to W^\pm Z: A physical approach for the 2HDM: Bosonic contributions

 where $m_1$ and $m_2$ are the masses of the two loop fields that connect to the incoming $H^\pm$ field.
 The lowest possibility to have a complex amplitude is for these fields to be a $W^\pm$ (or a $G^\pm$) and an SM-like neutral Higgs boson, $m_{H^\pm}\gtrsim(80+125)~\text{GeV}$.
 However, when complying with boundedness from below, the asymmetry is somewhat irrelevant, since the decay rate, without the fermionic tadpole contribution, is negligible.

 \paragraph{Including fermionic tadpoles:} These tadpoles are seen to make a dominant contribution to the decay rate, as discussed in the context of Fig.~\ref{Fig:AL-rate}.
-Including the fermion tadpole contributions, the decay rate is significant already from the threshold, $m_{H^\pm}\geq m_W+m_Z$, whereas the asymmetry vanishes in the vicinity of the threshol (see the lower panels of Fig.~\ref{Fig:nearAL-rate-asym}).
+Including the fermion tadpole contributions, the decay rate is significant already from the threshold, $m_{H^\pm}\geq m_W+m_Z$, whereas the asymmetry vanishes in the vicinity of the threshold (see the lower panels of Fig.~\ref{Fig:nearAL-rate-asym}).

 \paragraph{Approach to Alignment:} For a discussion of the approach to alignment, let us recall that alignment means $e_i= v$, for some state $i$, which we take to be the lightest one, i.e., $i=1$.
 In Fig.~\ref{Fig:nearAL-rate-asym} the cases studied have $e_1=0.95v$ (blue) and $e_1=0.99v$ (red).
-In view of the constraint (\ref{Eq:constraint-e_i}), we define
+In view of the constraint given by eq. (\ref{Eq:constraint-e_i}), we define

 In this limit, $e_2$ and $e_3$ will both be small.
 We parametrize the sharing, between $e_2$ and $e_3$, of the ``remainder'' $\Delta e^2$ by a parameter $r$,

 The two signs $\pm_a$ and $\pm_b$ are independent.
 In Fig.~\ref{Fig:nearAL-rate-asym}, for both degrees of alignment, we take a symmetric sharing of the remainder, $r=0.5$, with $e_2$ and $e_3$ both positive.